thegeneschool/metagenomics/docs/anvio.md

 Once the server is running you can log into it via the chrome web browser by providing the IP address and port 8080 in the location bar, e.g. `http://AA.BB.CC.DD:8080` where AA.BB.CC.DD is the IP of your VM.
 Alternatively if you are using the a provided workshop VM you can just open (in a new tab) the `anvio.html` file from Jupyter and it will redirect the browser to port 8080.

+*IMPORTANT:* if you are working in the Jupyter bash notebook you must remove the parameter `--password-protected` from the above command because it is impossible to interact with running shell programs, and therefore impossible to provide the password that anvi'o requests.

 ## Refining MAGs with anvi'o